Mintegral-official/mtgrtb_doc/mtgrtb_en.md

 * Native Video
 * Native Image

-## 视频模板说明(可选)
+## About Video Template (optional)

-Rewarded video 和 Interstitial video 可支持多种视频模板，建议 DSP 可从中选择效果最优的模板进行投放； 此逻辑为优化可选逻辑，DSP可以选择不支持；
+Rewarded video and Interstitial video support multiple video templates，DSP can compare and choose one or more of them to use.
+However, this is fully optional.

 ### 视频模板介绍